harshnisar/ml-india/_posts/2017-02-14-ml-india-mumbai-chapter-first-meetup.md

     <figcaption></figcaption>
 </figure>

 Looking forward to more interesting meetups in the future.
-Spread the word to your friends from Gurgaon/Delhi to enroll for the meetups.
+Spread the word to your friends in Mumbai to enroll for the meetups.

 <br>Click [here](https://www.meetup.com/Machine-Learning-India-Mumbai/){:target="_blank"} to join the group.